ai-christianson/RA.Aid/README.md

 Before using RA.Aid, you'll need:

+1. Python 3.13 or higher installed on your system

-1. Python package `aider` installed and available in your PATH:
+2. Python package `aider` installed and available in your PATH:
 ```bash
 pip install aider-chat
 ```

-2. API keys for the required AI services:
+3. API keys for the required AI services:

 ```bash
 # Set up API keys based on your preferred provider: